Mayor Pro Tem

-Belmont City Councilman Richard Turner is a 21-year resident of Belmont.
-Married for 22 years to his wife Marie, they have 3 children attending Belmont Public schools.
+Belmont City Councilman Richard Turner is a 22-year resident of Belmont.
+Married for 23 years to his wife Marie, they have 3 children that all attended Belmont Public schools.

 Prior to being elected to Belmont’s City Council he served Belmont and its citizens for 2 terms on Belmont’s Planning and Zoning Board and Belmont’s Park and Recreation Advisory Board.